mshroyer/pebble-bcdface/README.md

 BCD Face
 ========

-A binary clock for Pebble firmware 2.0
+A binary clock for Pebble, updated for firmware 4.9.

 ![Screenshot]